MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-dimensions.md

 > [!Important]
 > Changing a global or shortcut dimension requires that all entries posted with the dimension are updated.
 To change a global dimension, use the **Change Global Dimensions** function, but it can be time-consuming and may affect performance and tables may be locked during the update.
 Therefore, choose your global and shortcut dimensions carefully so that you do not have to change them later.
 To change a shortcut dimension, use the **Change Dimensions** action.
 >
-> For more information, see [To change global dimensions](finance-dimensions.md#to-change-global-dimensions).
+> For more information, see the [To change global dimensions](#to-change-global-dimensions) section.

 > [!Note]
 > When you add or change a global or shortcut dimension, you are automatically signed out and back in so that the new value is prepared for use.